lijun99/cuAmpcor/README.md

 to set all the starting pixels for reference/secondary windows.

-Sometimes, adding a large gross offset may cause the windows near the edge to be out of range of the orignal image.
+Sometimes, adding a large gross offset may cause the windows near the edge to be out of range of the original image.
 To avoid memory access errors, call

 ```python
    objOffset.checkPixelInImageRange()